Spreading What? | Shotgun Tips with Gil Ash

 What is the correct way to lead a moving target with a shotgun?

-Where can I find a shooting range?
+Where can I find a shooting range to practice?

 More Training & Techniques Videos You Might Like